 Next, perform a self-assessment by making use of FitSM-6 “Capability-Maturity-Assessment”.
-The gaps and the level of maturity for each requirement (ad-hoc/repeatable/defined or initial/partial/complete) will tell you immediately, what should be a priority for your ITIL implementation program and what can be considered as “done”.
+The gaps and the level of maturity for each requirement (ad-hoc/repeatable/defined or initial/partial/complete) will tell you immediately, what should be a priority for your ITIL implementation program.
+As well as, what can be considered as “done”.

 So, update your ITIL implementation plan and refocus.
 And, re-assess at set times, for example, every four months.
-The beauty of this approach is that there is a finish line to your initial implementation efforts that will allow you to then shift into a continual improvement mode.
+The beauty of this approach is that there is a finish line to your initial implementation efforts.
+This will allow you to then shift into a continual improvement mode.
 In other words, you do the must-haves first and then work on the wants and nice-to-haves.

 Combining FitSM with ITIL

-The requirements of the FitSM standard, addressing most of the process requirements, are easy to relate to the applicable recommendations of the ITIL framework.
+When going over the requirements of the FitSM-1 standard, you will easily recognize the recommendations of the ITIL framework.
+Particularly, those addressing the process requirements.
 Process names and terms and definitions are as good as identical.
-In other words, FitSM will prescribe WHAT needs to be done and ITIL complements the WHAT with tons of valuable guidance.
+In other words, FitSM will prescribe WHAT needs to be done.
+And ITIL complements the WHAT with tons of valuable guidance.
 Both sets of best practices work well together; one does not replace the other.

 On average, it will take an organization 10-14 months to meet all the requirements of the FitSM standard.
 In other words, you are done!
 The size of your organization, and the management commitment can influence this number.
 When done, you start your continual improvement efforts; there is always room for improvement.